Trust & Integrity

 What this proves: Later integrity review can detect silent insertion, deletion, or modification inside the covered governance history.

-Plan requirement: Baseline integrity coverage on every plan; programmatic readback of chain state via the integrity verification API requires Growth or higher.
+Plan requirement: Baseline integrity coverage on every plan; programmatic readback of chain state via the integrity verification API requires Production or higher.
 See Verifying Keel Evidence § Programmatic chain verification for the API contract.

 For a CISO-facing workflow that exports the chain entries and verifies them outside Keel, see Independent Verification Overview and Running Keel Verify.